RosettaCommons/demos/tutorials/install_build/install_build.md

     - "extras=opencl": enables GPU usage for those apps that support it
     - "extras=mpi" compiles Rosetta in MPI [**M**assage **P**assing **I**nterface](https://computing.llnl.gov/tutorials/mpi/#What) format (for those executables that support MPI runs).
 Running Rosetta in MPI mode requires (potentially non-trivial) edits to the site.settings files.

-For example the code below compiles only the rosetta_scripts application in MPI format and release mode using 5 processors:
+For example the code below compiles only the rosetta_scripts application in MPI format and release mode using 5 cores:

 ```
 > ./scons.py -j 5 mode=release bin/rosetta_scripts.mpi.linuxgccrelease extras=mpi